mi-erasmusmc/comap/README.md

 Building CodeMapper requires `maven3`.
 Then just run

     mvn package

 and the war-file will be build in directory `target`.

+All properties required to initialise database connections and external APIs are read from a properties file, which is selected using a maven profile

+- profile `dev`: `src/main/resources/code-mapper-dev.properties` (default)
+- profile `production`: `src/main/resources/code-mapper-production.properties`

+The properties files can be derived from file `src/main/resources/code-mapper-TEMPLATE.properties`.

 #### Requirements